vcisse-scottlogic/fast-ai-adjacent-material/adjacent_material.md

 ## Maths

-Some of the lessons explained by Jeremy Howard involve lots of maths.
+Some of the lessons explained in the fast.ai course involve lots of maths.
 Those not proficient in maths would probably be terrified by some of them.
 Thankfully there are a lot of online channels that can help.
-If you want to revisit maths and other related concepts (like derivatives, integrals, etc) we found the 3Blue1Brown channel very helpful.
+If you want to revisit maths and other related concepts (like derivatives, integrals, etc.) we found the 3Blue1Brown channel very helpful.

-For example you can revisit the essence of calculus here:
+For example, you can revisit the essence of calculus here:

 [3Blue1Brown - Calculus - Visual introductions to the core ideas of derivatives, integrals and